 Slots give you the opportunity to store your cutting boards and flat bakeware vertically, ensuring that each can dry thoroughly.
 Also, you’ll never again cause an avalanche trying to get to your favorite one at the bottom of the pile.
 Plus, the visual pleasure of neatly stacked cutting boards is worth the effort.

 If you don’t have an actual pantry, you may be able to utilize awkward spaces for better organization.
-A pull-out pantry uses a narrow cabinet that slides out to reveal space to stack spices, cooking oils, bottles, and small baking ingredients.
+A pull-out pantry uses a narrow cabinet that slides out to reveal space to stack spices, cooking oils, bottles, and small baking ingredients, as suggested by Good Housekeeping.

 You can add these cabinets to spaces as narrow as six inches or so, and you won’t have to scramble for spices that have gotten shoved to the back of the cabinet.
 Everything stays organized, and best of all, you can reserve your full cabinets for larger items.